jackmyman01/hello-world/README.md

 # hello-world

 Hi,
-Hope the Yankees win in 2018!
+Hope the Yankees win in 2018 and for years to come!